iewher/cryptocurrency-track/README.md

 # Quick reference

-Сryptocurrency track is a website dedicated to cryptocurrency, here you can track any coin you want, also you can view the top 100 coins at the moment.
+Cryptocurrency track is a website dedicated to cryptocurrency.
+Implemented features:
+1. Top 100 Cryptocurrencies
+2. View the cryptocurrencies you want to track
+3. Search for any cryptocurrency and view information about it

 <div align="center">